Writing for My Military OneSource App

 My MilLife Guide style:

-- Follow the My MilLife Guide template for new guides, including guide introduction text, four related articles, at least one related website/tool, at least one related benefit and at least two examples in the expert section.
+- Follow the My MilLife Guide template when creating a new guide.
+Include the guide introduction text, four related articles, at least one related website/tool, at least one related benefit and at least two examples in the expert section.

 - Do not send users to an article or page on the Military OneSource website when linking to related websites/tools.
 The only exception to this is if the user is being directed to a specific product in the Products section.